DavidJCobb/pokeemerald/lu-docs/ROADMAP.md

 ** ✅ Options Menu item
 ** ✅ Savedata field (in save block 2)
 ** ✅ Overworld behavior
-** ⬜ HUD, of some kind, on the overworld when running is toggled on
+** ⬜ HUD of some kind, shown on the overworld when running is toggled on
 *** *// field moves display effects overtop the screen. can we co-opt however that's done?*
 * ⬜ Battle flow improvements
 ** ⬜ Coalesce multiple messages together